For information on COVID-19 (Coronavirus) and asthma, please click here.

-How do colds and flu impact people with asthma?
+How do colds, flu and viruses impact people with asthma?

 Colds and flu are viral infections and are the most common trigger for asthma flare-ups.
 They can be more serious for people with asthma, even if asthma is mild or well controlled.